machinezone/IXWebSocket/docs/ws.md

 [2019-12-19 20:46:42.659] [info] Published message id 3 acked
 ```

 To use OpenSSL on macOS, compile with `make ws_openssl`.
 First you will have to install OpenSSL libraries, which can be done with Homebrew.
+Use `make ws_mbedtls` accordingly to use MbedTLS.